tubearchivist/docs/mkdocs/docs/settings/application.md

 ## Subtitles

-- **Download Setting**: Select the subtitle language you like to download.
-Add a comma separated list for multiple languages.
+- **Download Setting**: Select the subtitle languages you like to download.
+Add a comma separated list for multiple languages (can be regex) or `all`, e.g. `en.*,ja` (where `en.*` is a regex pattern that matches `en` followed by 0 or more of any character).
+You can prefix the language code with a `-` to exclude it from the requested languages, e.g. `all,-fr`.
 For Chinese you must specify `zh-Hans` or `zh-Hant`, specifying "zh" is invalid, otherwise the subtitle won't download successfully.
+However, you can use `zh.*` to get both.
+Check [IANA's language subtag registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) for the right language code.
 - **Source Settings**: User created subtitles are provided from the uploader and are usually the video script.
 Auto generated is from YouTube.
 The quality varies, particularly for auto translated tracks.
 - **Index Settings**: Enabling subtitle indexing will add the lines to Elasticsearch and will make subtitles searchable.
 This will increase the index size and is not recommended on low-end hardware.